Caroline Lebrec

 About

-In her role as French Language Program Director, Caroline’s contribution to the Department of French, Hispanic and Italian Studies (FHIS) is to lead the French language Program, to develop and offer the French Go Global Seminar (La représentation de Lyon dans la littérature), and to enhance the visibility of the francophone initiatives offered in the department.
-She is also in charge of the TA training and Mentoring Committee.
+In her role as French Language Program Director, Caroline’s contribution to the Department of French, Hispanic and Italian Studies (FHIS) is to lead the French language Program, to develop and offer the French Go Global Seminar, to create a new course for non-beginners and to redesign the processus of advising and placement for students in FHIS wishing to take a French course.
+She is also in charge of the FHIS TA training and Mentoring Committee and a member of the Green College Leading Scholars program (2023-2025).

-In her role, Caroline is dedicated to enhancing the teaching and learning experience of the undergraduate students and graduate students as TAs.
-She is one of the recipient of the Student as Partners new funding available at UBC for 2022-2023.
-Her funded project consists of developing an online reading-writing module for the beginners’ courses in partnership with two extremely dedicated undergraduate students and former FREN 101-102 alumni, Savindya Mudadeniya and Shreya Diwan.
+In her role, Caroline is dedicated to enhancing the teaching and learning experience of the undergraduate students by focusing on inclusive teaching practices and innovations.
+She is one of the recipients of the Student as Partners funding available at UBC (2022-2023).

 Teaching